Walk 28km through some of Sydney's most scenic locations and raise funds for a cancer free future.

 Advocacy and Prevention

 Our early detection and prevention programs help people quit smoking, protect themselves from the sun, eat healthier and take part in physical activity to reduce the risk of cancer.
-Today Australian smoking rates are the lowest they’ve ever been at 13%, and our SunSmart program protects over 2 million kids across the country from overexposure to UV.
+In the last year alone:

 Information and support